pnxguide/sunbears/README.md

 7) Implement the `max` and `min` methods in the `DataFrame` class.
   - To compute `max` and `min`, you need to loop through all the elements.

+## Verifying Your Implementation
+You can use `src/test.py` to verify the correctness of your implementation.
+However, it is not complete and rigorous.
+You should add more tests to ensure that your implementation is completely correct.

+**You need to think about edge cases and try running them.**

 ## Grading
 There will be no grade for completing this programming assignment.
 However, you will not be able to receive any grade for the programming assignment unless you complete this.

+On completion, you must have a fully-functional `sunbears` package along with a decent test suite.
+You also need to be **checked out** in order to redeem a certification of success.
+An inability to obtain this will lead to no points in the *Skill Set #3 - System Programming*.

+## Need Help
+**You must not collaborate with your friends.** If you offer your friend a help, you will also be marked as cheated.

+I am not recommending you to use Generative AI (e.g., ChatGPT) if it does not make you understand. **Do not forget that you will be interviewed in the end.**

+Since you cannot collaborate, I may conduct a quick Python tutorial session in the weekend.
+Please feel free to join.
+There will also be an online recording available shortly.